cdzombak/driveway-monitor/README.md

 The tracker process aggregates the model's predictions over time, building tracks that represent the movement of individual objects in the video stream.
 Every time a track is updated with a prediction from a new frame, the tracker evaluates the track against the notification criteria.
 If the track meets the criteria, a notification is triggered.

+### Enrichment

+Enrichment is an optional feature that uses an [Ollama](https://ollama.com) model to generate a more detailed description of the object that triggered a notification.
+If the Ollama model succeeds, the resulting description is included in the notification's message.

+To use enrichment, you'll need a working Ollama setup with a multimodal model installed. `driveway-monitor` does not provide this, since it's not necessary for the core feature set, and honestly it provides little additional value.

+The best results I've gotten (which still are not stellar) are using [the LLaVA 13b model](https://ollama.com/library/llava).
+This usually returns a result in under 3 seconds (when running on a 2080 Ti).
+On a CPU or less powerful GPU, consider `llava:7b`, [`llava-llama3`](https://ollama.com/library/llava-llama3), or just skip enrichment altogether.

+You can change the timeout for Ollama enrichment to generate a response by setting `enrichment.timeout_s` in your config.
+If you want to use enrichment, I highly recommend setting an aggressive timeout to ensure `driveway-monitor`'s responsiveness.

+Using enrichment requires providing a _prompt file_ for each YOLO object classification (e.g. `car`, `truck`, `person`) you want to enrich.
+This allows giving different instructions to your Ollama model for people vs. cars, for example.
+The `enrichment_prompts` directory provides a useful set of prompt files to get you started.

+When running `driveway-monitor` in Docker, keep in mind that your enrichment prompt files must be mounted in the container, and the paths in your config file must reflect the paths inside the container.

 ### Notifier

 (Configuration key: `notifier`.)